 Before you get all excited and start downloading illegal stuff, I should point out that Tunnelbear has specifically said that they do not allow port forwarding, as they do not want Tunnelbear to be used for illegal purposes (like torrenting).
 So just use it for your browsing, your emailing, and your IM’ing, and leave the torrents out of it.
 You are also only going to get 75-85% of your normal Internet connection speeds, as everything will now be routed through Tunnelbear’s servers.
 So even if you could get torrents, it wouldn’t go spectacularly fast anyway.

 And that is how easy it is to set up a Virtual Private Network on your iPhone.
 I highly recommend you give Tunnelbear a go.
 If you don’t want to pay for it, then free users get 500MB of data every month, which really isn’t a lot.
-But you can get an extra 1GB a month by tweeting on Twitter about the service.
 Start as a free user, get your 1.5GB a month free and see how you like it.
 I’m sure you’ll soon be tempted, like I was, to upgrade to that $5 a month plan.

 I don’t pay for very much on the Internet, but I absolutely didn’t hesitate to swipe my wife’s credit card from her handbag for this.